LIT-Protocol/developer-guides-code/README.md

-# Welcome to Lit's Develop Guide Code Repository
+# Welcome to Lit's Developer Guide Code Repository
+These examples are designed to help you get started building with Lit!